jrpotter/notebook/notes/baduk/life_death.md

 %%ANKI
 Basic
-What are the two statuses a group may have?
+What are the two possible statuses Davies attributes to a group?
 Back: Settled or unsettled.
 Reference: Davies, James. _Elementary Go Series Vol. 4 - Life and Death_.
 Vol. 4.
 7 vols., n.d.
 <!--ID: 1751146368990-->